yu-hsuan-lee/ML_FinalProject/README.md

 - Use additional classifiers like **Random Forest** or **Gradient Boosted Trees** to compare performance.
 - Perform feature importance analysis to identify the most significant predictors.
-- Optimize preprocessing by handling imbalanced classes (if applicable).

 ---